buhrmi/svelte-poker/README.md

 # Svelte Poker

 A poker frontend built with [Svelte](https://svelte.dev)/[Sapper](https://sapper.svelte.dev).
 Currently in development, not ready for public consumption.
-Requires proprietary backend (currently not public).
+Requires proprietary backend.
 Support for more backends might be added in the future.

 ## Try it